syamkakarla98/DataScience_Head_Start/README.md

 # Data_Science_Head_Start
-This repository focuses on the building path for the data science.
+This repository focuses on the building path to learn datascience.